-- Director (if applicable, who has specific program responsibility over the position) - 3 or more FT faculty members from the discipline (one of whom must be tenured).
-These committee members shall be approved by a majority of the full-time faculty in the discipline. - Recommended: I FT faculty from an outside division approved by the committee and the division dean.
+- 3 or more FT faculty members from the discipline (one of whom must be tenured).
+These committee members shall be approved by a majority of the full-time faculty in the discipline. - Recommended: 1 FT faculty from an outside division approved by the committee and the division dean.